avajs/ava/docs/recipes/babel.md

 ## Add additional extensions

-You can configure AVA to recognize additional file extensions and compile those test & helper files using Babel:
+You can configure AVA to recognize additional file extensions and compile those test & helper files using Babel.

+**`package.json`:**

 ```json
 {